AlabhyaG/Fatmug-Assignment/README.md

 **Description:** Retrieves a list of vendors.

 **Returns:**
+ Give output as a list of Vendors and Vendor Code
 - 200 OK: A list of vendors with vendor code and vendor name.
 - 404 Not Found: Vendor Not Found